josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## LLC Board Director Removal {#director-removal}

 Directors may be removed with or without cause.
-Of the seated Directors, with the exception of the Director subject to the vote of removal, the vote in favor of removal must be at least one fewer than unanimous.
+Of the seated Directors, with the exception of the Director subject to the vote of removal, the vote in favor of removal must be no fewer than the number of Directors less two.
+So for example, if there are seven directors, then five votes are required.
 Directors may also be removed via the IETF recall process defined in {{RFC7437}}, Section 7.

 ## Filling a LLC Board Director Vacancy {#director-vacancy}